 The SR Linux eXtensible Data Path (XDP) is not programmed in P4.
-However, SR Linux is packaged with a fixed P4 program that provides support for marking packets for trapping to a P4Runtime client via PacketIn messages, and transmitting packets from the P4Runtime client to an interface on the device via PacketOut messages.
+However, SR Linux is packaged with a fixed P4 program named p4info, installed in /etc/opt/srlinux/p4rt/p4info.pb.txt and also available on GitHub, that provides support for marking packets for trapping to a P4Runtime client via PacketIn messages, and transmitting packets from the P4Runtime client to an interface on the device via PacketOut messages.
 The following fields can be used to mark frames for extraction: